horenbergerb/ProjectEvangelion/README.md

 ### Second Impact

-- ~~Create a prototype Discord server~~ Done
+- (Done) Create a prototype Discord server
-  - ~~Create original channels and duplicate hidden channels~~ Done
+  - (Done) Create original channels and duplicate hidden channels
     - I created a category 'TEXT CHANNELS' for the real channels and another category 'TEXT CHANNEL' which contains the duplicates
     - We will refer to these as "real channels" and "heaven channels" respectively
-  - ~~Create two roles, one of which sees only the original channels, the other of which sees only the duplicates~~ Done
+  - (Done) Create two roles, one of which sees only the original channels, the other of which sees only the duplicates
     - I created the roles 'Default' and 'DefauIt', which are indiscernible in the default Discord font
 - Create Evangelion for all of the users we intend to intimidate
   - Maybe 2-3 Discord accounts including Unit01